docker/cli/docs/reference/commandline/build.md

   layers intact, and one for the squashed version.
-- While squashing layers may produce smaller images, it may have a negative impact on performance, as a single layer takes longer to extract, and downloading a single layer cannot be parallelized.
+- While squashing layers may produce smaller images, it may have a negative impact on performance, as a single layer takes longer to extract, and downloading a single layer can't be parallelized.
-- When attempting to squash an image that does not make changes to the filesystem (for example, the Dockerfile only contains `ENV` instructions), the squash step will fail (see [issue #33823](https://github.com/moby/moby/issues/33823)).
+- When attempting to squash an image that doesn't make changes to the filesystem (for example, the Dockerfile only contains `ENV` instructions), the squash step will fail (see [issue #33823](https://github.com/moby/moby/issues/33823)).